JobJourney Logo

 Technical

-Write a SQL query to find the top 5 products by revenue for each region in the last quarter, including the percentage of total regional revenue each product represents.
+Write a SQL query to find the second-highest revenue product in each category for last quarter, including each product’s share of total category revenue.

 Situational